About the Half Marathon

-Starting near the top of Little Mountain at Queen Elizabeth Park at the centre of city, the BMO Vancouver Half Marathon officially starts at 07:00am* on Sunday, May 4, 2014.
-The start line is located on Midlothian Avenue near the Hillcrest Community Centre.
+The BMO Vancouver Half Marathon starts at 07:00am* on Sunday, May 4, 2014, at Queen Elizabeth Park in the centre of city.
+The start line is located on Midlothian Avenue near Hillcrest Community Centre.

 Tier Structure & Registration Policy

-To improve your race experience and ensure our suppliers and stakeholders have enough time to meet our event requirements, changes to our registration policy have been introduced for 2014.
+To improve your race experience and ensure our suppliers and stakeholders have enough time to meet our event requirements, we’ve introduced changes to our registration policy in 2014.

-The registration confirmation link below allows you to login to the dashboard to check if you have successfully completed your registration.
-After login in, if your name appears within this searchable database, this serves as official confirmation of entry into the 2014 race.
-This database is updated daily.
-Once you register, please allow 24 hours before confirming your entry online.
+Click here and login to the Participants Dashboard to check if you’ve successfully completed your registration.
+Your name will appear within our searchable database if you’ve registered for the 2014 race.
+This database is updated daily; however, once you register, please allow 24 hours before confirming your entry online.